 Hello, my name is Carly Berube and I am a nurse who lives in Pittsburgh, Pennsylvania, USA.

 The reality is that in Egypt, Palestinians are refugees, with no permission to work or get steady or safe housing.
-Her husband and sons are looking for work constantly, but not having work papers makes it really difficult.
-Predatory landlords and people in power in Egypt are not friends to Palestinians, and it has been difficult for the family to find stability.
-When Fatena left Gaza, she left her mother, sister, and countless friends and family and has extreme guilt about it; but she had to leave to survive.
-The situation is impossible.
+Her father, mother and brothers are looking for work constantly, and not having work papers makes it really difficult.
+Predatory landlords and people in power in Egypt are not friends to Palestinians, and it has been very difficult for the family to find stability.

 How the money will be spent: